ucsb-cs148-s21/1pm-t6-ucsb-poll/team/contribution/contrib_zhengyingli.md

 - unique poll page (not include comment) & set up url for polls with roter
 - autocomplete search front&back
 - some change on vote&result view
-- help on finding bugs
+- user manual & help on finding bugs
-- user manual